-Synonymous with window panes, damp and clammy air can cause significant issues in wardrobes, though these problems may not immediately be apparent.
+Synonymous with windows, damp and clammy air can cause significant issues in wardrobes, though these problems may not immediately be apparent.

-This guide explains how to stop condensation in built-in wardrobes, preserving and protecting your clothing while ensuring your home isn’t offering a breeding ground for mould.
+This guide explains how to stop condensation in built-in wardrobes so you can preserve and protect your clothing while ensuring your home isn’t creating a breeding ground for mould.

 What is Condensation?

 You can think of condensation as indoor rain.

 Warm air absorbs as much water as possible, but when it comes into contact with a colder surface, it reduces the air temperature.
 At this point, the air can no longer retain the water and emerges as beads of condensation on the colder surface.

 Condensation has many origins, from cooking and showering to unlagged cold water pipes running down the inside of an internal or poorly insulated external wall.
 Indeed, it’s rarely attributable to a single factor.

 Left untreated, it can lead to damp problems and damage your wardrobe’s contents.

 Tackling one cause in isolation without addressing the others can make it even harder to stop condensation in built-in wardrobes.